Kong/docs.konghq.com/app/enterprise/2.3.x/property-reference.md

 #### client_ssl_cert

-If `client_ssl` is enabled, the absolute path to the client certificate for the `proxy_ssl_certificate` directive.
+If `client_ssl` is enabled, the absolute path to the client SSL certificate for the `proxy_ssl_certificate` directive.
+Note that this value is statically defined on the node, and currently cannot be configured on a per-API basis.

-This value can be overwritten dynamically with the `client_certificate` attribute of the `Service` object.

 **Default:** none